ignlg/heap-js/README.md

 ## Changelog

+### 2.4

+- Adds the `indexOf` method to find the first index of an element in the heap.
+- Adds the `indexOfEvery` method to find all indexes of an element in the heap.
+- Changes the `remove` method to use the `indexOf` method.
+- Changes the `contains` method to use the `indexOf` method.
+- Improves documentation.

 ### 2.3

 - Adds the `HeapAsync` class, with async methods and supporting async comparators.
 It is a drop-in replacement for `Heap` class with Promises.